 In even-numbered years (2018, 2020, 2022), the parade begins in the Suffolk Downs parking lot in East Boston, marches down Bennington Street, and ends at Maverick Square near the waterfront.

-Check the Boston Events in October page for the exact date, time, and route for the Columbus Day Parade.
+Check the Boston Events in October page for the exact date and time for the Columbus Day Parade.

 The North End Columbus Day Parade (odd years) kicks off at City Hall Plaza near Government Center, marches down Congress Street to State Street, where it turns right and finally crosses the Greenway to the North End.
 The marchers turn left onto Cross Street, then circle the southern part of the North End along Atlantic Ave past to Christopher Columbus Park, and complete their loop on Hanover Street.

 This is a huge parade, and some marchers join from staging areas in the North End rather than at City Hall Plaza - so if you want to see the whole thing, watch it from the North End.

 Typically, crowds of spectators are much larger in the North End than in East Boston.
 When the weather happens to be gorgeous, you can expect many more onlookers in both places.

 Best places to watch in the North End are along Atlantic Ave and Hanover Street.
 Christopher Columbus Park, along the edge of the Greenway and bordering Atlantic Ave, provides extra viewing space.